tjnh05/shadowsocks/README.md

    ansible-playbook ssadd.yml

-   Perform command below to check if service has been started:
+   Perform command on remote host below to check if service has been started:

    netstat -ntlp | egrep "8399"